medialab/hyphe/README.md

   Hyphe's internal settings are adjustable within `config-backend.env` and `config-frontend.env`.
 Adjust the settings values to your needs following [recommendations from the config documentation](doc/config.md).

-- **Prepare the Docker containers:**
+4. **Prepare the Docker containers**

-  Either build or collect Hyphe's Docker containers:
+  You have two options: either build or collect Hyphe's Docker containers.

-  + By pulling our official preassembled images from the Docker Store (recommended way):
+  + **Recommended: Pull our official preassembled images** from the Docker Store

     ```bash
     docker-compose pull
     ```

-  + Or by building your own images from the source code (mostly for development or if you intend to edit the code, and for some very specific configuration settings):
+  + Alternative: build your own images from the source code (mostly for development or if you intend to edit the code, and for some very specific configuration settings):

     ```bash
     docker-compose build